cds-snc/digital-canada-ca/content/en/products/products/find-relevant-benefits-for-veterans.md

 ---
-title: Find relevant benefits for Veterans
+title: 'Find relevant benefits for Veterans'
 translationKey: vac-benefits
 description: >-
   An online tool to make it easier for Veterans and their family members to determine which benefits, programs, and services are relevant to them.